Spherically symmetric black hole spacetimes on hyperboloidal slices: Stable stationary initial data for given gauge conditions

 This expression will not be used in further derivations, but is provided here for completeness.
 The stationary expression for $\Lambda^r$ in terms of the spatial metric components, obtained from the Z4 constraint (2.81c) in \cite{\thesis} is

-where after the second equality $\hat{\gamma_{rr}}$ = $\hat{\gamma_{\theta\theta}} = 1$ have been set.
-The substitution $\gamma_{\theta\theta} = \gamma_{rr}^{-1/2}$ has also been used there, and is to be applied to \eref{dKstatio} and \eref{Arrstatio} as well, as required by the introduction of the spatial conformal factor $\chi$ in the formulation.
-The second expression for $\Lambda^r$ in the stationary regime \eref{Lambdarstatio}, with its formal divergence as $r\to 0$, is not straightforward to solve.
+{After the second equality above $\hat\gamma_{rr}$ = $\hat\gamma_{\theta\theta} = 1$ have been set and the substitution $\gamma_{\theta\theta} = \gamma_{rr}^{-1/2}$ has been imposed.
+The latter is required by the introduction of the spatial conformal factor $\chi$ in the formulation, and it is to be applied to \eref{dKstatio} and \eref{Arrstatio} as well.} The second expression for $\Lambda^r$ in the stationary regime \eref{Lambdarstatio}, with its formal divergence as $r\to 0$, is not straightforward to solve.
 To find finite values of $\Lambda^r$ for a $\gamma_{rr}$ that neither diverges not goes to zero at the origin fine-tuning is required (with the exception of $\gamma_{rr}=1$ that gives $\Lambda^r=0$).
 This condition \eref{Lambdarstatio} possibly puts stringent limitations on the possible solutions of the shift equation \eref{eg:integGammadriver}.
 A way to simplify the problem is to, instead of solving for the shift condition, impose $\Lambda^r=0$ initially and accordingly choose conformally flat initial data, as was mentioned at the beginning of the section and will be used in \ssref{statiosolve}.

 The Schwarzschild spacetime is a static solution of the Einstein equations, given by \eref{ein:lielphysboth} with $A(\tilde r) = 1-\frac{2M}{\tilde r}$.
 The following relations between metric components in the uncompactified physical domain hold: